Hamshini08/WiDS_5.0_Movie_Recommendation_System/README.md

 ### Week 1: Foundations of Python & Data Science

+The first week of the project was dedicated to building a strong foundation in Python.
-In the first phase, the focus was on learning strong fundamental concepts required for data analysis.
+The focus was on understanding core programming concepts that are essential for data analysis and machine learning.

+### Week 2: Learning essential Python libraries

 **This includes:**
-- Python basics and core data structures
+- **NumPy** for numerical computations
+- Using **Pandas** for data manipulation and analysis
-- Libraries such as **NumPy**, **Pandas**, and **Matplotlib**
+- Data Visualisation by **Matplotlib**
 - Exploratory data analysis of movie datasets
 - Classification of movies based on their genres

-### Week 2: NLP & Recommendation System Concepts
+### Week 3: NLP & Recommendation System Concepts

 **This includes:**
 - Understanding and implementing **Count Vectorizer**